Wireless fax can be done in a number of ways depending on the technology you have available.

 Method 3 – Fax machines with a wireless (cellular) connection

-The final option is a “wireless fax machine” – a physical fax machine that can be connected to a cellular phone connection.
+The final option is a “wireless fax machine” – a physical fax machine that connects to a mobile phone connection.

-While the terms vary, these are typically called “GSM fax machines” or “CDMA fax machines” depending on the type of network they operate on (GSM is typically an AT&T network, while Verizon operates on CDMA).
+While the terms vary, these are typically called “GSM fax machines” or “CDMA fax machines” depending on the type of network they operate on (the AT&T network is an example of GSM, while Verizon is an example of CDMA).

-It should be noted that reception quality is very important for this approach – any static or loss of quality on the connection, and a GSM or CDMA fax machine will not be able to understand the message being transmitted.
+It should be noted that reception quality is important for this approach – any static or loss of quality on the connection, and a GSM or CDMA fax machine will not be able to understand the message.